- College: Tufts University, Medford, MA

 Dr. Vitale graduated from Tufts University where he majored in biopsychology.
 He earned a doctorate in medicine from Columbia University where he also earned a masters in public health to better understand epidemiology and research methodology as it pertains to healthcare and orthopedic surgery specifically.
 He completed his residency training in orthopaedic surgery at Columbia-Presbyterian Medical Center where he served as chief resident.
 He then completed a fellowship in hand surgery at the Mayo Clinic in Rochester, MN, where he was recognized as the Alice D. Jensen Fellow in Hand Surgery.

 Dr. Vitale enjoys publishing and lecturing on hand, wrist and elbow injuries and surgical techniques, and has been a leader in orthopedic and hand surgery research throughout his career, having published more than 40 peer-reviewed scientific papers as well as authoring several book chapters and invited articles.
 He has presented his work at regional, national and international scientific meetings for the American Society of Surgery of the Hand, the American Association for Hand Surgery, the American Academy of Orthopaedic Surgeons, the Orthopaedic Trauma Association and other conferences.
-He serves as a Consultant Reviewer for the Journal of Hand Surgery, the Journal of Bone and Joint Surgery, and the Bone and Joint Journal.
+He serves as a Consultant Reviewer for the Journal of Hand Surgery, the Journal of Wrist Surgery, HAND, the Journal of Bone and Joint Surgery, and the Bone and Joint Journal.
 He is a Fellow of the American Academy of Orthopaedic Surgeons and an Active Member of the American Society for Surgery of the Hand.
 In 2014 Dr. Vitale was honored by the American Society for Surgery of the Hand with the Ronald Linscheid-James Dobyns Excellence in Wrist Surgery Award.
+In 2016 Dr. Vitale was honored by his peers among all practicing physicians in Fairfield County with the Melvin Magida Award in recognition of excellence and compassion in patient care.
+He is the only orthopaedic surgeon to have been awarded this honor in its 37 year history.
+In 2016 and 2017, Dr. Vitale was ranked among the Top Doctors in Hand Surgery in the Region and in the New York Metro Area by Castle Connolly.

 Dr. Vitale is committed to the highest quality of medical care and seeks the optimal outcomes for his patients via both surgical and non-surgical techniques.